Audio glossary

 AACShort for "Advanced Audio Coding".
 This audio format allows for more sound quality than an mp3 file with the same data size.

 Acoustic powerAlso known as sound power, this is an acoustic value that indicates the sound energy per time unit of a sound source.
+The standard unit for measurement is the watt.

 Air gapIn loudspeaker construction, the air gap is the narrow gap between permanent magnets in which the moving coil can vibrate.